 Even the best social media and SEO strategy can be for naught if your site has irrelevant content.
 We discussed creating Goal funnels above and learning where visitors are getting lost in the buying process.
 Your visitors could be turned off from buying not only because of a poorly laid out site, but because your content isn’t what they expected.

 When Google’s spiders crawl all over webpages they try to determine what the site is about.
 This is the one for CopyPressed: Fortunately for us, we are a site that covers such topics as marketing, building connections, curation and social media.
 If we were a site that focused exclusively on SEO or web development, these keywords would be pretty depressing.

 When you think about keywords, you can’t just focus on what’s bringing your name up in searches, you have to think about what Google assumes your site is about.
 If Google thinks your site is about X, new visitors will probably think that too, even if you think it’s about Y.

 This one is a no-brainer.
 Any money you put into paid searches you should more than get back.
 After all, what’s the point in paying for a high rank if it’s not going to help your campaign?

 Focusing on ROI instead of CTR is what will separate the fair-weather analytics user from the experts.
-The rookie will compare CTR on Adwords with CTR in organic search, find the numbers from Adwords significantly higher (duh, they paid for those numbers) and come to the conclusion that their paid campaign was a success.
+The rookie will compare CTR on AdWords with CTR in organic search, find the numbers from Adwords significantly higher (as they paid for those numbers) and come to the conclusion that their paid campaign was a success.
 After all, it increased traffic, right?
 Wrong.